rafaelgandi/Fav-jQuery-Plugins/README.md

 Fav-jQuery-Plugins
 ==================

-A collection of my most used and favorite plugins
+A collection of my most used and favorite jquery plugins